 Find out about more coverage options available to you by contacting a Dairyland agent.

 Depending on the state you live in, there may be different requirements for the two vehicles.
 A scooter can typically travel at faster speeds than a moped, so states may have different requirements or more regulations to account for those higher speeds.

 Scooters may also have bigger engines and can typically travel on highways if they reach a sufficient speed, while mopeds have smaller engines and aren’t permitted to drive on highways.
 Talk to your agent or check your state’s guidelines to discover your specific moped or scooter insurance requirements.

 Need quote assistance?
 Wondering about your policy?
 Need to make a claim?
 We’re here for you.

 Looking to learn more about motorcycle insurance?
-Check out our blog post: 5 things you might not know about motorcycle insurance.
+Check out our motorcycle coverage recommendations.